alarmfox/enclave-benchmark/docs/web/source/index.rst

 TEE benchmark documentation
 ===========================

-A CLI application to run benchmark and collect metrics in a TEE environment.
+A CLI application to run benchmarks and collect metrics to compare application performance when executed in an Intel-based TEE (SGX) using Gramine versus running on bare metal.

 .. note::